Improving operations at KeolisAmey Docklands: Case Study

 - If the location was visited on time

 The bespoke SIRV dashboard for KeolisAmey Docklands.
 Green indicates a location is visited the right number of times by the right person.
 Red indicates it was not.

-An operations dashboard is great for seeing a day-to-day activity.
+Operational dashboards are great for seeing day-to-day activity.
 However, it only provides a snapshot in time.
 If one needs to review events going back months or years, then analytics is helpful.

-SIRV’s analytics gives a view over time.
-For example, it will show an event from three years ago, where it happened and who recorded it.
+SIRV’s analytics gives a view of activity over time.
+For example, it shows events from three years ago, where it happened and who recorded it.
 These results are provided in seconds.
-This is great for when a defence against a legal claim is needed.
+This is great if a defence against a legal claim is needed.
 For example, a slip, trip or fall claim.

 Because staff found SIRV reliable and simple to use its usage expanded to include: